back to Blog

 Collection

-A themed group of products sold together.
+A themed or grouped set of products sold together.

 Consignment